What is rhinitis?

 People with asthma are at a higher risk for rhinitis.
 Allergic rhinitis is a common problem that may be linked to asthma.
 However, this link is not fully understood.
 Experts think that since rhinitis makes it hard to breathe through the nose, it is harder for the nose to work normally.
 Breathing through the mouth does not warm, filter, or humidify the air before it enters the lungs.
 This can make asthma symptoms worse.

-Controlling asthma may help control allergic rhinitis in some patients.
+Controlling allergic rhinitis may help control asthma in some people.

 What are the symptoms of rhinitis?